Ardeshir Zahedi: Later years

 Zahedi lived in retirement in Montreux, Switzerland.
 He received honorary doctoral degrees of law and humanities from Utah State University, East Texas State University, Kent State University, St. Louis University, University of Texas, Montana State University, Washington College, Westminster College, Harvard University, Chung-Ang University of Seoul, and the College of Political and Social Science of Lima in Peru.
 In December 1976, in a ceremony held in Washington D.C., Zahedi was awarded the Kappa Sigma Fraternity 'Man of the Year' Award.
 In 2002, he was inducted into the Alumni Hall of Honor of the Utah State University College of Agriculture.
 He received many awards and honors from nations around the globe for his humanitarian service and record in international affairs.

-He died peacefully at his residence in Montreux, Switzerland; from COVID-19 and pneumonia on 18 November 2021, aged 93.
+He died at his residence in Montreux, Switzerland, on 18 November 2021, aged 93.

-Zahedi's archives is held in the collection of the Hoover Institution.
+Zahedi's papers are held in the collection of the Hoover Institution.

 Views

 In an interview in May 2006, Zahedi voiced his support for Iran's Nuclear Program stating it as an "inalienable right of Iran", under the Nuclear Non-Proliferation Treaty (NPT).
 He told Voice of America that the U.S. approved the start of Iran's $50 billion nuclear program in the 1970s.
 Two documents in particular, dated 22 April 1975 and 20 April 1976, show that the United States and Iran held negotiations on a nuclear program and the U.S. was willing to help Iran by setting up uranium enrichment and fuel reprocessing facilities.